Home

 Need To Use All Those Cucumbers?

-Summer and Fall brings an abundance of fresh fruit and vegetables to the table.
-Cucumbers are always plentiful in the area I live and so I often make use of them by making Dill pickles.
+Summer and Fall bring an abundance of fresh fruit and vegetables to the table.
+Cucumbers are always plentiful in the area I live and so I have found ways to make use of them by making Dill pickles.

 Ingredients for liquid in jars: